rajpra808/STET-Exam-Management-System/Final Output and demo Videos/Readme.md

 ```
 ## STET-app.apk
 ```
+  defualt mobile and password to login:
+  Mobile Number: 6387012615
+  Password: Abc@123
   This is the current working mobile app.
 It can be isntalled easily.
   For testing purpose, you do not need to verify the aadhar and make payment.
 ```